CivicActions/agile-california/README.md

 For example, we learned that a very important profile feature is "preferred time of contact", so we added that to our profiles of parents and case workers.
 Our users told us it was better to leave this an informal text message than to use a time-based field.

-We learned that marking messages in the inbox of urgent was very important, so we supported that and render urgent messages in red.
+We learned that marking messages in the inbox of urgent was very important, so we render urgent messages in red.
-We also learned that classifying messages as being related to visitation or medical incidents is extremely important, so we write user stories to capture that and placed them into our constantly-evolving [backlog](https://github.com/CivicActions/agile-california/issues), but were not able to complete them.
+We also learned that classifying messages as being related to visitation or medical incidents is extremely important, so we wrote user stories to capture that and placed them into our constantly-evolving [backlog](https://github.com/CivicActions/agile-california/issues), but were not able to complete them.

 We got a *big surprise* when the State clarified that the primary user was the biological parent, not the foster parent!

-Following the [Agile Manifesto](http://www.agilemanifesto.org/), we immediately embraced change by beginning to ask your users to tell us what they believed biological parents would want.
+Following the [Agile Manifesto](http://www.agilemanifesto.org/), we immediately embraced change by beginning to ask our users to tell us what they believed biological parents would want.
 Our prototype now has roles for biological parents, foster parents, and case workers.

 On June 1st our CEO [reached out](https://civicactions.com/blog/an-open-invitation-to-collaborate/)